Pool

 We loved

-The decor: the entire hotel is beautiful, but the spa is particularly special, with plants hanging from the ceilings and a greenhouse theme giving it real character and stand-out flare.
+The decor: the entire hotel is beautiful – especially the new midnight blue Gallery Restaurant - but the spa is particularly special, with plants hanging from the ceilings and a greenhouse theme giving it real character and flare.

-Our suite: the Abberley Suite is magnificent with gold accents, a rotating television (for lounge-to-bed viewing), and an exquisite marble bathroom with roll top tub and light-up stained-glass windows – we didn’t want to leave.
+Our suite: the Abberley Suite is magnificent and full of imaginative quirks with gold accents, an enormous comfy bed and an exquisite marble bathroom with roll-top tub and light-up stained-glass windows.
+We didn’t want to leave.

 We didn't love

-Not a lot: but if we were being fussy there’s no private changing rooms (other than the two toilet) and no trunk spinner in the men’s changing.
+Not a lot: but if we were being fussy there’s no private changing rooms (other than the two toilet).

 Couples: we saw lots of couples chilling poolside in one of the cosy nooks.